intel-analytics/ipex-llm/ppml/README.md

 Encrypt the input data of your Big Data & AI applications and then upload encrypted data to the nfs server.
 More details in [Encrypt Your Data](https://github.com/liu-shaojun/BigDL/blob/ppml_doc/ppml/docs/encrypt_and_decrypt.md).

 #### 2. Prepare Big Data & AI applications
-We provided several existing Big Data & AI applications as examples, including data analysis, DL and ML examples, you can start with the examples first: [examples](#develop-your-own-big-data--ai-applications-with-bigdl-ppml).

 To build your own Big Data & AI applications, refer to [develop your own Big Data & AI applications with BigDL PPML](#develop-your-own-big-data--ai-applications-with-bigdl-ppml).

 #### 3. Submit Job